pnnl/Neuround/README.md

-# NeuRound
+# NeuRound: A Learning-to-Optimize (L2O) framework for Mixed-Integer Nonlinear Programming (MINLP)

 ![Framework](img/pipeline.png)

-A Learning-to-Optimize (L2O) framework for Mixed-Integer Nonlinear Programming (MINLP), built on top of [NeuroMANCER](https://pnnl.github.io/neuromancer).

 Based on the paper: **"[Learning to Optimize for Mixed-Integer Nonlinear Programming with Feasibility Guarantees](https://arxiv.org/abs/2410.11061)"**